tijptjik/oboe/README.md

 ## Templates

 The output is not very exciting from the get-go.
 It needs some style and structure.
 This is done by using a HTML template.
 A template must have the formatters `{title}` and `{content}` present.
 Their value should be obvious.
-The template file is supplied to `obsidian-html` by the flag `-t` or `--template`, like this:
+The template file is supplied to `oboe` by the flag `-t` or `--template`, like this:

     oboe <path to vault> -t template.html